dendronhq/templates/templates/schemas.module.md

 ### dev

-This goes into specifics of the development process
+This goes into specifics of the development process.
+Also includes cookbooks on doing specific operations

 #### quickstart